21 Top Attractions & Places to Visit in Utah

 The best places to visit in the park are Devil's Garden, Delicate Arch, Fiery Furnace, Double Arch, Park Avenue, Balanced Rock, the Windows, Broken Arch, and Sandstone Arch.

 Arches National Park is located just outside Moab, a town well-known by mountain bikers and outdoor adventurers.
-The park is considerably higher than the town and reached via a winding road with impressive views.
+The park is considerably higher than the town and is reached via a winding road with impressive views.
 You'll find several other scenic parks in the vicinity and a variety of good campgrounds in the area.

 Canyonlands National Park